 - YouVisit Virtual College Tours – This platform allows students and families to virtually visit about 650 colleges and universities.
 And, it’s free!

 - College Plan Disruptions [WEBINAR] – Join College Promise for a virtual discussion about what to do when your college plan is disrupted.
 Talk to the experts about how to navigate a major disruption, develop a modified plan, and get your program to support you.
-The webinar will take place on Wednesday, June 24 at 12:00PM Central.
+The webinar took place on Wednesday, June 24 at 12:00PM Central.

 - Here’s How to Find Updates on College Admissions and Financial Aid Deadlines during COVID-19 – This blog post includes a helpful spreadsheet with updated deadlines and ways to reach out to colleges during COVID-19